seL4/camkes-tool/docs/index.md

 There is an additional path for templates which can be modified by calling `CAmkESAddTemplatesPath(templates)`.
 The repository global-components repository is an example of these mechanisms being used to import components, interfaces and templates into a project.
-The target project simply needs to inculde `global-components.cmake` to enable these modules to be referred to from within the project's camkes files.
+The target project simply needs to include `global-components.cmake` to enable these modules to be referred to from within the project's camkes files.
 Below is an example of importing global-components:
 ```cmake